 One of the women in my online community asked for help to get through Drunksgiving, without drinking.
 She was struggling to stop drinking and stay sober but wondered how she could celebrate this holiday alcohol-free, on a night when it seemed that EVERYONE in her world would not only be drinking, but be celebrating getting drunk.

 When did Drunksgiving become an official, unofficial holiday?

-When did it become cool to celebrate the beginning of the school year by bragging about drinking wine in your PJs all day ?
+Is Drunksgiving just the natural progression that follows celebrating the beginning of the school year by bragging about drinking wine in your PJs all day ?